Updated on July 9, 2021

 Whether probate administration is necessary varies depending on a number of factors – not all property in which decedent had an ownership interest is subject to probate administrations.
 For example, if the decedent owned all of his or her real property as joint tenancies and her or she does not have any significant personal property, probate may not be necessary.
 In contrast, if the decedent directly owned real property, probate would likely be necessary to adjudicate who is entitled to those properties.

 Schorr Law has experience assisting with the administration of real property in probate proceedings.
-To see if you qualify for a free 30-minute consultation with one of our probate attorneys, you can fill out our Contact Form, call us at (310) 954-1877 or you can also send an email to firstname.lastname@example.org.
+To see if you qualify for a free 30-minute consultation with one of our real estate attorneys Los Angeles, you can fill out our Contact Form, call probate lawyer Los Angeles at (310) 954-1877 or you can also send an email to firstname.lastname@example.org.